 More Tips on “Playing the Game”

 Just like keeping budgets on track and inventory up to speed, social media is now a part of our landscape, so embrace it.
-Mann remind us that it’s not just about posting, “Play the game!
+Mann reminds us that it’s not just about posting, “Play the game!
 Don’t just post, follow along.
 Comment on other accounts and spread the love with likes on accounts you like and share your passions.
 It’s a great way to see what your consumer is consuming online.”
 Roberts explains that it’s worth your time and energy.
 “Dedicate 2-3 hours on it one day and schedule and lay everything out in advance.
 If you’re outsourcing it — make sure whoever you hire feels as if they are part of the team.
-They should feel invested in the mission, goals and performance.
+They should feel invested in the mission, goals, and performance.
 I usually say 1 great Instagram post takes at least 1 hour to do.
-(From finding the photo, writing the caption, hashtags, tags in photo & double-checking mentions).
+(From finding the photo, writing the caption, hashtags, tags in the photo & double-checking mentions).
 A great Instagram Story can take 1.5 hours to do!
-It’s more time consuming than most people think!”
+It’s more time-consuming than most people think!”

 While it might be time consuming, make sure you keep it fun and your personality shines through, because that will make you stand out.
 “Don’t be afraid to try different things.
 Social media often makes it appear as everyone has a perfect life or perfect business.
 It’s often the REAL things that you share that perform the best.
 Don’t be afraid to show your personality.
 You never know, a potential client could have a Golden Doodle just like you do.
 Or don’t be afraid to share iPhone photos.
 Often these outperform professional images!” advises Roberts.

 Mann reminds us why learning about all of this from Instagram hashtags to pinning images is important, “Social media is a great way to set yourself apart from your competitors.
 While you may offer a similar product or service to others in the business, social media can allow you to create your own aesthetic and story.
 Showing who you and your company are, defining your voice beyond your logo, is the best way to socially connect.”